Gordon999/Pi_Hailo_Wildlife_3/README.md

 # Pi_Hailo_Wildlife_3

-Pi5 + Hailo HAT + PI Camera to capture Wildlife videos
+Pi5 + Hailo HAT + PI Camera to capture Wildlife videos in MP4 directly.

 Note at present you have to use BOOKWORM not TRIXIE with the Hailo hat